-In 1997 when I gave that first presentation, 28% of doctorate degrees were awarded to women, and 7% to minorities.
+In 1997 when I gave that first presentation, 28% of doctorate degrees were awarded to women and 7% to minorities.
 That number has barely shifted, and more recently 31% go to women and 8% to minorities.
-The lack of progress is even more disappointing when we compare economics with other disciplines: The number of doctorate degrees awarded to women in STEM has increased from 42% in 1997 to more than 55% according to the latest data.
+The lack of progress is even more disappointing when we compare economics with other disciplines: The number of doctorate degrees awarded to women in STEM (science, technology, engineering, and mathematics) has increased from 42% in 1997 to more than 55% according to the latest data (Bayer and Rouse 2016).

-I'm sure that many of you in this room are familiar with the research produced last year by Alice H. Wu, a woman studying at University of California, Berkeley.
-Her senior thesis, "Gender Stereotyping in Academia: Evidence from Economics Job Market Rumors Forum," documented the different language used to describe male and female economists on their message boards.
+Last year Alice H. Wu, a woman studying at UC Berkeley, documented in her senior thesis, "Gender Stereotyping in Academia: Evidence from Economics Job Market Rumors Forum," (Wu 2017) the different language used to describe male and female economists on their message boards.
 Vocabulary used to describe men was related to intellect and career paths; vocabulary used to describe women, on the other hand, referred to appearance and was sexualized and objectifying.